 Because container roses dry out quicker than those grown in the ground, be sure to check the soil moisture regularly, particularly in hot weather, when you may need to water as often as twice a day.
 To do so, place your finger 1 inch deep into the soil.
 If it is dry, water until excess water flows from the drainage holes.
 Do not water when the soil is already moist, as this can result in root rot, reduced bloom quality and conditions that encourage fungal diseases.

 Adding mulch to the soil will help maintain moisture and prevent weeds from spreading.
 Maintain a 2-inch layer of mulch on the soil to keep your plants healthy.
 Before adding more mulch, make sure the soil level is sufficient.
 If the roots start to become exposed, add more soil first.

 Just as container plants require more water, they also require more fertilizer.
 Once a month, use a commercial slow-release variety, bone meal, compost, fish meal or blood meal because traditional fertilizer can easily burn container plants.
-At the start of each spring, add a tablespoon of Epsom salt to the top of the soil to enhance the beauty of your blooms.

 Because roses are such heavy feeders, they will deplete the soil of nutrients after a few years even with regular fertilizing.
 This means every two to three years, you should replace the soil in late winter when the rose is dormant.
 This is also a good time to either transplant roses that have outgrown their containers or prune the roots if you do not want to move the plant to a new container.
 To root prune, just trim the roots back a little near the ends where they have become too crowded, and they will quickly be replaced by new roots.